isomerpages/moe-peicaisec/_announcements-2026/The 1st National Secondary School Chinese Debate Competition 2026.md

 their argumentation, rebuttal, questioning, and public speaking skills.
 Throughout the preparation process, the students demonstrated strong commitment, teamwork, and resilience.</p>
+<p>In the preliminary round held on 16 April 2026, Peicai Secondary School
+achieved an impressive victory against Anglican High School with a unanimous judges’ score of 6–0.
+In addition, Li Kunpeng from 3EE was awarded the title of Best Speaker for his outstanding performance, clear argumentation, and confident delivery.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>